Frederica Sarah Morrice1

 M, #130923, b.
 2 April 1877, d.
 12 June 1947

 Thomas Henry Noel-Hill, 8th Baron Berwick of Attingham was born on 2 April 1877.1 He was the son of Reverend Hon.
-Thomas Noel-Hill and Frederica Sarah Morrice.1 He married Edith Teresa Hulton, daughter of William Hulton, on 30 June 1919.2 He died on 12 June 1947 at age 70.2
+Thomas Noel-Hill and Frederica Sarah Morrice.1 He married Edith Teresa Hulton, daughter of William Stokes Hulton, on 30 June 1919.2 He died on 12 June 1947 at age 70.2

-Thomas Henry Noel-Hill, 8th Baron Berwick of Attingham succeeded to the title of 8th Baron Berwick of Attingham, co.
-Shropshire [G.B., 1784] on 2 November 1897.1 He graduated from Trinity College, Oxford University, Oxford, Oxfordshire, England, in 1901 with a Bachelor of Arts (B.A.).1
+He succeeded as the 8th Baron Berwick of Attingham, co.
+Shropshire [G.B., 1784] on 2 November 1897.1 He graduated from Trinity College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1901 with a Bachelor of Arts (B.A.)1

 Citations